giellalt/lang-kjh/kjh.md

 * examples:*
 * * *
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/phonology.twolc)</small>Verb inflection
+The Khakas language verbs inflect in persons.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+The Khakas language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/phonology.twolc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/propernouns.lexc)</small>Noun inflection
 The Khakas language nouns inflect in cases.